thiskurt/APEPRuleMerger/README.md

 ## Changelog
 0.4.8 - GUI ready for selecting which rules to merge; functionality not in logic code yet.
 0.5.0 - Allow selecting specific rules to add instead of always adding all rules.
+0.5.1 - Split up gui into gui and gui_controller, pseudo-MVC